by Maisie Smith on January 7, 2016

 I often tell people, “Humanity is in the details.”
 Those little gleaming moments of life?
 They matter.
 Dive into those details and figure out what resonates most with your crowd.

 The thing about grinding stumps is that you must finish the job.
 It’s not about simply shaving the stump down to ground level and calling it good.
 You’ve gotta keep slicing away at that tree trunk, deep into the earth.

 No one wants to trip over a stump that you only partially removed.

 The same goes for your business story.
 No one wants to hear only the favorable, surface-skimming parts.
 They want to go deep.
 Your grit-filled stories tell the world who you are, where you come from and what might be possible.

 • • •

-Take a look at the companies you love, with a devoted crowd that would do just about anything for their favorite brand.
-What is the universal thread amongst them?
+Take a look at the companies you love, the ones with devoted crowds that would do just about anything for their favorite brand.
+What is the universal thread among them?

 Relatability.
 Finding common ground through shared stories.
 A “we totally get you” mentality.